Best Zero Waste Toothpaste for the Entire Family

 Some jars will come with their own spoon.
 As I just mentioned, you can also keep a small spoon or 1/4 teaspoon with the jar and use it to scoop out toothpaste.

-Or you can choose Davids Natural Toothpaste, which is a zero waste toothpaste that comes in a recyclable metal tube.
+Or you can choose Davids Natural Peppermint Toothpaste, which is a zero waste toothpaste that comes in a recyclable metal tube.
 If you’re interested in whitening your teeth, you can select Davids Peppermint Charcoal Toothpaste.
+You can also get Davids Natural Spearmint Toothpaste if you prefer that flavor.

 Lastly, so you can rest assured that what you’re putting into your body is safe, Davids Natural Toothpaste is a EWG Verified product.
 This means it passes strict health criteria and is made with good manufacturing practices.